 - Gretchen Friese is BosleyMD's trichologist and stylist.
 She is also a hairstylist and salon director at Foushee SalonSpa in Denver.

-- Joanna Zee is a stylist with over 20 years of experience in the hair industry.
+- Joanna Zee is a stylist with more than 20 years of experience in the hair industry.
 From cutting to coloring to consulting, she does it all.

 Keep reading for 50 super-chic bob options for fine hair.

-Though Kloss has since grown her hair out (and gone icy platinum!), the model's chic bob haircut will forever live on in our hearts as one of the best options if you're Team Fine Hair.
+Though Kloss is something of a hair chameleon, the model's chic bob haircut will forever live on in our hearts as one of the best options if you're Team Fine Hair.
 Plus, that fringe.

 Julianne Hough left us all awestruck when she chopped her usually long, perfectly curled hair for a short, straight bob with fringe.
 Friese also points out how this 'do is especially "great for fine hair because the fringe directs the eye upward to the crown where most of the hair lives."